Spring Quarter 2023

 This workshop is especially important for students currently in the process of applying to graduate school but will be useful for any student who thinks they may eventually go to graduate school.
 We will discuss the admissions process and what admissions committees look for in applicants, as well as what you should look for in choosing programs to apply to.
 We'll share advice on contacting faculty in graduate programs, preparing personal statements, approaching letter writers, etc. Students considering applying for graduate school in future years are welcome to attend; learn what you should be doing now in order to be ready to apply in the future.
 Please register for this event to get the link.

 URIP Workshop: Writing a Statement of Purpose

-Watch for an email to register for this hands-on writing workshop to help students preparing personal statements for their graduate school applications.
+Hands-on writing workshop to help students currently preparing personal statements and CVs for their graduate school applications.